hivemq/hivemq4-docker-images/README.md

 ## Disabling Privilege Step-Down

-By default the HiveMQ docker images check for root privileges at startup and, if present, switch to a less privileged user before running the HiveMQ broker.
+By default, the HiveMQ docker images check for root privileges at startup and, if present, switch to a less privileged user before running the HiveMQ broker.

 This will enhance the security of the container.